 RECOGNITION AND AWARDS

-- The 2014 top 3 finalist for the USTA Serves National Program of the Year Award
+- Recognized as top 3 finalist for USTA National Program of the Year in 2014

-- The 2012 USTA NJTL Program of the Year for New England
+- Awarded Program of the Year for USTA New England 2012

-- The 2011 Linda Newby Professional Service Award for contribution and commitment to the children an families of the Danbury community
+- The 2011 Linda Newby Professional Service Award for contribution and commitment to the children and families of the Danbury community

 - In 2007, Carl Bailey, Founder and President, received the USTA Connecticut Program of the Year Award

 University of Vermont

 University of Maine